TopoHedralLabs/topohedral-linalg/docs/website/docs/user-guide.md

 produces a `K × 1` `DMatrix`, where `K` is the number of `true` mask entries.
 An all-false mask produces a `0 × 1` matrix.
 Source and mask dimensions must match exactly.

 `MaskedView` is read-only in the current API.
-Use a rectangular `MatrixViewMut` when you need zero-copy mutation.
+Use a rectangular `MatrixViewMut` or an index-set `IndexedMatrixViewMut` when you need zero-copy mutation.

 ---